 All full-time Emory PhD students receive merit-based support packages consisting of full tuition scholarships each year and annual living stipends for two years.
 The awards are renewed each year, contingent upon satisfactory academic performance.
-As of 2016-2017, doctoral students receive annual stipends of $23,376 for the initial two years and are supported by research projects, fellowships and/or grants for the following years.
+Beginning September 1, 2019, doctoral students will receive annual stipends of approximately $31,000 for the initial two years and will be supported by research projects, fellowships and/or grants for the following years.
 You may also choose to work as a research assistant or in other activities related to your professional development during the summer months for additional income.

 The program is designed for full-time students and typically takes four years to complete.
 During your first two years, you'll take all required course work, gain teaching experience, and work as a research assistant before developing your own research project.
 During your third and fourth years, you'll develop, complete, and defend your dissertation.